Aditya2174/Pathway/Ashwath Basic RAG/README.md

 testing.py is an alternative for langchain_frontend.py written using llamaindex features.
 It can serve as a foundation for a better pipeline, as Pathway's integration with Llamaindex is more complete than that with Langchain.

+Instructions on installations of libraries needed for testing.py Use an Anaconda venv
+1. pip install "pathway[all]"
+2. pip install llama-index
+3. pip install llama-index-tools-tavily-research
+4. pip install llama-index-llms-gemini
+5. pip install streamlit
+6. pip install spacy
+7. pip install sentence-transformers

+If any errors persist, reading them will suggest what is pending and needs to be installed.